HadyHashiam/HadyHashiam/README.md

 ### Hi there 👋
 My name is Hady Hashim
 #### I am Nodea.js Developer
 Computer Science graduate from (CIC) with a focus on backend development, particularly using Node.js.
-Experienced in building RESTful APIs, real-time applications, and working with various modern technologies.
+Experienced in building RESTful APIs, real-time applications, with strong knowledge of Microservices, API design, and integration tools like IBM ACE, IBM MQ, and RabbitMQ.
 Looking to apply my skills in a collaborative environment and further grow as a developer.

 others : Angular / Integration tools / Reverse Proxy / Load balancing